Achndrs4/achndrs4.github.io/_posts/2022-06-01-pragmatics.md

 tags: [documentation, technical writing]
 ---

 A good guide for inexperienced users must conform to basic pragmatic rules.
-Pragmatics is a subfield of linguistics that evaluates how human language is utilized in social interactions.[^1]One prevalent theory in pragmatics is Relevance Theory.
+Pragmatics is a subfield of linguistics that evaluates how human language is utilized in social interactions.[^1]One prevalent theory in pragmatics is _Relevance Theory_.

 ### Relevance Theory [^2]: